khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Split dropdown

 Dropdown buttons may be split when additional related actions are available.
-The text button will allow immediate access to the most common option and an attached dropdown button to change the default action.
+The text button displays the default action and the additional related actions are contained within the attached dropdown.
+The options available in the dropdown perform the action on click.

 If the dropdown menu has no related actions available, a split dropdown button should be converted back to a text button.